Skip to main content

 • The following sections provide simple event and metric mappings as examples.
 The specific mappings you want to define depend on the data you want to send.

-Create the Moogsoft custom integration
+Create the Incident Management custom integration

 2. Choose Integrations > Ingestion Services > Create Your Own Integration.